svga/SVGAPlayer-Android/readme.md

 Updated the internal log output, which can be managed and controlled through SVGALogger.
 It is not activated by default.
 Developers can also implement the ILogger interface to capture and collect logs externally to facilitate troubleshooting
 Set whether the log is enabled through the `setLogEnabled` method Inject a custom ILogger implementation class through the `injectSVGALoggerImp` method

+### SVGASoundManager
+Added SVGASoundManager to control SVGA audio, you need to manually call the init method to initialize, otherwise follow the default audio loading logic.
+In addition, through SVGASoundManager#setVolume, you can control the volume of SVGA playback.
+The range is [0f, 1f].
+By default, the volume of all SVGA playbacks is controlled.
+And this method can set a second default parameter: SVGAVideoEntity, which means that only the current SVGA volume is controlled, and the volume of other SVGAs remains unchanged.

 ## Features